ThatSINEWAVE/Malicious-URLs-DB/README.md

 - `Malware-Pages.json`: Within this JSON file are listed URLs known to host malware or engage in distributing malicious software.
 These pages pose a significant threat to users' devices and cybersecurity.

+## Definitions:

+- **"URL"** - This is used in `Discord-Invites.json` and `Malware-Pages.json` and shows the URL used in the campaign.

+- **"SURFACE_URL"** - This is used in the `Phishing-Pages.json` and shows the surface URL that is used in the campaign because most of them use URL shortening services.

+- **"FINAL_URL"** - This is used in the `Phishing-Pages.json` and shows the final URL that is used in the campaign behind the shortened URL showed in "SURFACE_URL".

+- **"Method"** - This is used in `Phishing-Pages.json`, `Discord-Invites.json` and `Malware-Pages.json` and shows the method used by the attackers.

+- **"Type"** - This is used in `Phishing-Pages.json`, `Discord-Invites.json` and `Malware-Pages.json` and shows the type used of the attack.

 ## Contributions:

 Contributions to this repository are not currently accepted.
 The lists are based solely on my discoveries but If anyone wants to add other URLs and you have an extensive collection that you would like to add them to the repo feel free to submit a request.

 ## Usage:

 The data within these JSON files can be used to enhance threat detection and protect users from encountering malicious online content.
 Information provided here serves as a valuable resource for threat intelligence and cybersecurity analysis.

 ## Disclaimer:

 The information provided in this repository is for informational purposes only.
 While efforts are made to ensure accuracy, the repository owner cannot guarantee the completeness or currentness of the data.
 Users are advised to exercise caution when interacting with websites listed herein and to conduct their own investigations as necessary.

 ## License:

 This repository is provided under the MIT License.
 By utilizing the contents of this repository, you agree to abide by the terms of this license.